hestiacp/hestiacp/CONTRIBUTING.md

 ### Squashing commits for smaller changes:
 When submitting a pull request with multiple smaller commits which are related to the same issue (or file), we ask that you please **squash your commits** in order to keep the project's commit history clean and easy to follow for other developers.

 ### Working with branches:
 Development for this project takes place in branches to effectively develop, manage, and test manage new features and code changes, ensuring that that each release meets high quality standards.
-There are two main branches which have a never-ending life cycle:
+Our primary branches are as follows:

+* **master**: Active development code for the the next version of Hestia Control Panel.
+* **prerelease**: The next release of Hestia Control Panel which is undergoing testing and quality refinement.
-* **master**:Latest stable release code (install packages align with this branch)
+* **release**: The latest stable release code - installation packages generally align with this branch.
-* **develop**: Primary development branch containing code for the next release.

-If you are submitting a fix for a critical issue (such as security or broken functionality) in the current release, please create a branch with the prefix **hotfix-** starting from **master** for your work and submit a pull request with **[CRITICAL]** in the title.
+We ask that you create a new branch for your work based on **master** or **prerelease**, depending on the code you are contributing.
+By doing this, you can submit a pull request with only the necessary commits.

-For all other changes, we ask that you create a new branch based on **develop**.
 Please follow the below naming conventions for your work and submit a pull request when it has been completed.
 Once reviewed and approved, our development team will merge your code into the primary development branch.

-* **feature-**: New features
+* **feature/area/name-of-feature**: New features
-* **bugfix-**: Fixes for non-critical bugs
-* **secfix-**: Fixes for non-critical security issues
-* **webui-**: Control Panel user experience and interface changes
+* **hotfix/000**: Critical security or bug fixes
+* **bugfix/000**: Non-critical bug fixes

+**Note**: Replace **area** with Web, DNS, Mail, etc. Replace **000** with the GitHub Issue ID if available, or use a short but descriptive name.

+### Feature freeze:
+The general flow of our development process is that new features or work begin in a new branch derived from **master**.
+Once the work has been completed and reviewed, it is then submitted via Pull Request for further review and inclusion into the main code base.
+Once a release has reached a point where slated new features have been incorporated and the build has gone through testing and validation, it will then enter a "feature freeze" state where only fixes to the existing functionality will be merged for inclusion and be pushed to the **prerelease** branch.
+Once any remaining known issues have been resolved and the build is considered stable, the code is then pushed to **release** and the cycle starts all over again.

+**master** -> **prerelease** -> **release**

 **Please ensure that all pull requests meet the guidelines listed above; those that do not will be rejected and sent back for review.**